saunakdas16/alzheimers-eeg-ml/README.md

 The epoch-level spectral features are aggregated across the 19 EEG channels and across epochs to obtain subject-level representations.

-The pilot feature vector contains:
+The subject-level feature vector contains:

 - Delta relative power
 - Theta relative power